hawgops/hawgops-public/.github/ISSUE_TEMPLATE/bug_report.md

 Hawg View | CAS Planner
 Hawg View | Mission Planner (Weather gonkulator)
-Hawg View | Symbol Server (Symbol hosting for KML files) Hawg View | Logbook Reader (USAF IFTS text scanner)
+Hawg View | Symbol Server (Symbol hosting for KML files) Hawg View | Logbook Reader (USAF IFRR text scanner)

 **Describe the bug**
 A clear and concise description of what the bug is.